Personal Guarantees: Everything You Need to Know

-A loan can be challenging to obtain if your business lacks credit history.
+However, a loan can be challenging to obtain if your business lacks credit history.
 When this is the case, a lender may look to your personal assets to secure the loan.
-In fact, many lenders will require you to sign a personal guarantee if your business lacks a reliable track record of borrowing and paying back debt.
+In fact, many financial institutions will require you to sign a personal guarantee if your business lacks a reliable track record of borrowing and paying back debt.

 Still, while it may increase your chances of getting a loan, you shouldn’t rush into signing a personal guarantee without first understanding what this entails.

-5 Questions About Personal Guarantees You Should Be Able to Answer:
+5 Questions About Personal Guarantees On Business Loans You Must Answer:

 1. What’s a Personal Guarantee?

 A personal guarantee is a written promise that you’ll repay a loan with your personal assets if your business can’t make its debt payments.
 It can be secured or unsecured, meaning the lender may or may not require you to pledge specific assets as part of the guarantee.
-However, in most cases the lender can come after your home, investment accounts, or other personal assets if your business defaults.
+However, in most cases the lender can come after your personal finances, real estate, investment accounts, or other personal assets if your business defaults.